Talkdesk/api/integrations/README.md

 Want to get started integrating with Talkdesk?
 Here's what you need to do:

-1. Read the docs on [how to configure an integration](integrations/configuration).
+1. Read the docs on [how to configure an integration](integrations/configuration)
-2. Send us a JSON with the configuration of your integration.
-(For early bird access, email us to integrations@talkdesk.com)
+2. Send us a JSON with the configuration of your integration (for early bird access, email us at integrations@talkdesk.com)
 3. Build an HTTP web application, exposing one or more of the following endpoints:

-    > The HTTP endpoints must be served through HTTPS.
+    > The HTTP endpoints must be served through HTTPS
-    > The Integration API data format for requests/responses is JSON.
+    > The Integration API data format for requests/responses is JSON

   * [Create an authorization validator](integrations/auth-validation)
   * [Create a contact retriever](integrations/contact-synchronization)